Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-AJ Smith-Shawver is starting for the Atlanta Braves on Thursday against Jurickson Profar and the Colorado Rockies.
-First pitch is at 7:20 PM ET at Truist Park.
+The Colorado Rockies and Nolan Jones hit the field in the second game of a four-game series against Ozzie Albies and the Atlanta Braves, on Friday at Truist Park.

-The favored Braves have -250 moneyline odds against the underdog Rockies, who are listed at +200.
-The total for the game is listed at 9 runs.
+The Braves have been listed as -250 moneyline favorites for this matchup against the Rockies (+200).
+The total for the contest is set at 10 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.